 Change for the better …

-The impressive new premises (built between 1836-37) of the St Albans Poor Law Union at Union Lane (now Normandy Road) catered for indigents from a broad area, replacing separate workhouses for Harpenden, Redbourn, Wheathampstead, and Sandridge, as well as the old workhouse for St Peter’s parish in St Peter’s Street .
+The imposing new premises (built between 1836-37) of the St Albans Poor Law Union at Union Lane (now Normandy Road) catered for indigents from a broad area, replacing separate workhouses for Harpenden, Redbourn, Wheathampstead, and Sandridge, as well as the old workhouse for St Peter’s parish in St Peter’s Street .

 And the road network was evolving.
 By 1845, the principal roads into and through St Albans had been turnpiked – toll gates like this one at the junction of Old London road and London Road ensured that non-exempt users paid to travel over the improved roads .